Find Affordable College Courses

 Saint Cloud, MN

 Saint Cloud State University ranked #10 on this year’s Most Popular Online Psychology Schools in the Plains States Region list.
-St. Cloud State University is a large public school located in the city of Saint Cloud.
+St. Cloud State University is a large public school located in the small city of Saint Cloud.

 While working on their degree, psychology majors at St. Cloud State University accumulate an average of around $25,867 in student debt.